thehui87/Learning-Godot/devel_roadmap.md

 ### Godot 1.2 (2015)

 * OpenGL ES 3.0 backend
 * SSAO, LPV, and more modern visual effects.
+Let's put Unreal 4 and Cryengine to shame :P

 ### Future